matt-FFFFFF/Logicore-ES/docs/Deploy/setup-github.md

     git remote -v
     ```

-Execute the following git commands only when you need to synchronize changes from upstream repo into your local fork:
+Execute the following git commands when you want to synchronize changes from upstream repo into your local fork:

     ```shell
     git fetch upstream